devoworm/GSoC-2017/README.md

 ### About this repo:
 This repo basically reflects the research phase of this project.
 It is not collectively exhaustive and it gives details of a few approaches that were tried during this phase.

-A major portion of the code in src/notebooks and src/python.
+A major portion of the code is in src/notebooks and src/python.
 Validation is still under development.
-There are some nice examples of Active Contours and Level Sets methods(and several methods that are similars) being used for our purpose.
-Thresholding and Morphological also gave some nice results.
+There are some nice examples of Active Contours and Level Sets methods(and methods that are similar to them) being used for our purpose.
+Thresholding and Morphological approaches also gave some nice results.

 Data used during the research process is in src/data.
 You can find some annotated data(labeled data) in form of raw binary images(src/data/Data Annotation) and .arff weka data files(in src/data/Labeled Data/Weka_TWS_Data).
 There are also a few Weka classifiers in form of .model files. (in src/data/classifiers)